State vectors

 template<typename SV, typename HSType>

-Besides n_fermion_sector_view
+Besides n_fermion_sector_view and n_fermion_multisector_view,

 <libcommute/loperator/n_fermion_sector_view.hpp> defines a few supplemental